secretstartups/handbook/support/workflows/chatops.html.md

 ## Feature Flags

 - Used for checking whether a specific feature flag has been enabled on GitLab.com or not.
-- User for enabling feature flag on a project level, as well as enabling group feature flags for groups.
+- Used for enabling a feature flag on a project or a group.

 ### Available Options